yeojz/fetched/README.md

 # fetched
-A window.fetch/node-fetch wrapper with an ajax/superagent like API
+`fetched` is a xhr request formatter with an ajax/superagent like API that is targeted toward `window.fetch` WHATWG standard / polyfill

 [![npm](https://img.shields.io/npm/v/fetched.svg?style=flat-square)](https://www.npmjs.com/package/fetched)

 ## About
-`fetched` provides a thin-wrapper around the `fetch` api to allow for a more declarative use.
+`fetched` provides a declarative wrapper for request parameters.

-This library requires `fetch` and `promise` to work.
+It's targeted towards `window.fetch` standard, but can be used to format request object for other XMLHttpRequest libraries

 ## Installation

 `npm install fetched --save`

-You may need the following polyfills:
+To use `fetch`, You may need the following polyfills:

 __fetch__
 `npm install whatwg-fetch --save`